JietengChen/Economic-Growth-Term-Project/README.md

 Supply Side: industrial production will be significantly under pressure Demand Side: consumption growth will drop significantly, and investment in real estate development and manufacturing will be impacted
 ### Model
+###### Consumer Utility
+###### Three Productiion sectors
+Agricultural Sector
+Industrial Sector
+Service Sector
+###### Constant growth of population and technology productivity
+###### Market cleaning condition
+### Estimation Strategy
+ use the average percentages of the output of three sectors in a period to match the real data.
 ### Conclusion
+• The epidemic has an impact on the economy, causing negative effects not only on production, but also on utility and wage.
+• The severity of the epidemic depends on the persistency of the shock on economy.
+• No matter how long the impact of the epidemic lasts, China’s economy will follow its growth pattern before epidemic